 The Modon-Kul river in Buryatia Republic in Russia turned bright orange.
 The maximum concentration of manganese is exceeded by 61 times.
 Authorities blame the former mine of a local tungsten-molybdenum plant.
 Read More

-Scientists have discovered genes that helped indigenous peoples of Siberia to adapt to life in a cold climate with restricted diet.
-Mutations were found in genes affecting lipid metabolism, a process that involves splitting, digesting, absorbing, transporting, and accumulating fat in the body.
+Scientists have discovered genes that helped indigenous peoples of Siberia to adapt to life in a cold climate with a restricted diet.
+Mutations were found in genes affecting lipid metabolism, which involves splitting, digesting, absorbing, transporting, and accumulating fat in the body.
 Read More